regolith-linux/website/content/en/docs/Reference/Releases/regolith-1.3.1-release-notes.md

 R1.3.1 is a quick followup to R1.3 that adds polish and usability features.
 Headlining features include a more concise way of overriding Xresource defaults and several enhancements to the Remontoire keybinding viewer.

+{{% pageinfo %}}
+If you maintain your own i3 config file, note that the copy shipped in Regolith 1.3.1 has changed in that the comment format has been modified to be readable by Remontoire ([example](https://github.com/regolith-linux/regolith-i3-gaps-config/blob/master/config#L37)).
+Without updating your copy i3 config comments, you will not see any keybindings.
+{{% /pageinfo %}}

 ## Features

 <table class="table">